 Backwards Compatibility

 This ERC is intended to augment the functionality of existing token standards without introducing breaking changes.
 As such, it does not present any backward compatibility issues.
-Already deployed tokens under other ERCs can be wrapped as Data Points and managed by Data Objects, and later exposed through any implementation of Data Managers.
-Each interoperability integration will require a compatibility analysis, depending on the use case.
+Already deployed tokens under other ERCs can be wrapped and indexed as Data Points and managed by Data Objects, and later exposed through any implementation of Data Managers.
+All interoperability integrations will require a compatibility analysis, depending on the use case.
+However, the interfaces defined in this ERC define a framework for adapting one standard to another through storage abstraction.

 Reference Implementation

-We present an educational example implementation showcasing two types of tokens (Fungible and Semi-Fungible) sharing the same storage.
-The abstraction of the storage from the logic is achieved through the use of Data Objects.
-A factory is used for deploying fungible token contracts that share storage with each semi-fungible NFT representing a collection of fractions.
+We present an educational example implementation of a Standard Adapter showcasing two types of tokens (Fungible and Semi-Fungible) with shared data storage.
+The end user can interact with this implementation through one of two types of interfaces: The semi-fungible one (represented through a single Data Manager), and the fungible interface (represented by many Data Managers).
+The abstraction of the storage from the logic is achieved through the use of a single Fungible Fractions Data Object.
+A factory is used for deploying the Fungible token interfaces that share storage with each semi-fungible collection.
 Note that if a transfer() is called by either interface (Fungible or Semi-Fungible), both interfaces are emitting an event.

 This example has not been audited and should not be used in production environments.